AngelicaMaineri/openaware-navigator/README.md

 Please note that the Navigator has been developed in the Netherlands, and most of the resources listed are mainly available to Dutch-affiliated researchers.
 If you are interested in adapting this work to your own context, you are welcome to use this a template.

-To access the survey, please visit https://jack-fitzgerald.shinyapps.io/OpenAware_Navigator/
+To access the tool, please visit https://jack-fitzgerald.shinyapps.io/OpenAware_Navigator/